johan162/mptools/README.md

 # mptools

-A set of utility scripts for MacOS to both install `multipass` (with adaptations) and create `multipass` nodes initialized with the help of cloud config files.
+A set of utility scripts for macOS to both install `multipass` (with adaptations) and create `multipass` nodes initialized with the help of cloud config files.
 The scripts allow for several levels of usage depending on needs.